taktile-org/coding-challenge/README.md

 ## Timebox

 Aim to use about 1 hour of time on the solution, don't use more than 2 hours.
-Here are some criteria which we use to judge your implementation
+Here are some criteria which we use to judge your implementation:

 * Documentation
 * Packaging